MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 $E=M_{\text{world-to-cam}} = R_{\text{cam-to-world}}^{-1} \cdot T_{\text{cam-to-world}}^{-1}$

-Inverting the rotation matrix and the translation matrix is much very simple as
+Inverting the rotation matrix and the translation matrix is very simple as
 - inverting a rotation matrix is taking its transpose,
 - inverting a translation matrix is flipping all signs in the last-column top-three elements.